 Chapter 13 Amines

 Here you will learn about Amines.
-Amines are an organic compound derived from ammonia by replacement of one or more hydrogen atoms by organic groups.
+Amines are an organic compound derived from ammonia by the replacement of one or more hydrogen atoms by organic groups.

 Here you will also learn about preparation methods, the physical properties, the chemical reactions, the methods to prepare diazonium salts, the importance of diazonium salts in the synthesis of Aromatic Compounds.